 Once you pick the spot for the garden and decide the size suited for you, it’s time to get dirty.
 The first step is turn the soil and all you need is some basic hand tools such as steel hoes, rakes and shovels.
 Don’t go to the garden store to buy a gas powered tiller because those tools will do the job just as fine and are much cheaper.
 This task will get easier or harder, depending on the soil available in your area.
 If you have a rocky soil you will need to turn it a few times and raking it to get out as many rocks as you can.
 Once you are done with the turning and raking you need to mark the planting rows as shown in the picture bellow.
 To make sure you do it right, use a piece of string and tie it at one end where the row starts and the other end should be tied where the row ends.
 This will guide you to keep a straight row.

 What to grow in your backyard garden

 If you know what you want to plant it’s time to get dirty.
 You have two choices to grow your plants: you start growing from seeds or you buy already started plants.
 If your growing season is too short, you will need to start the seeds in your house and transplant them in your garden.
 If you plant the seeds directly into the garden, the plants won’t have time to mature.
 You can reuse plastic water bottles, plastic water cups or anything that you would throw away to start your seeds.
 You will recycle and it will cost you nothing.
-Native people used to reuse everything they had and just like them, you should learn how to reuse the materials you have.
+Native people used to reuse everything they had.
+Just like them, you should learn how to reuse the materials you have.
 Nothing should go to waste and even discarded fencing can be turned into a beautiful growing platform for cucumbers.